Adiabatic response for Lindblad dynamics: Response of fluxes

 \section{Response of fluxes}

-When the manifold of stationary states is multidimensional, the persistent response has memory and $F$ can not be viewed anymore as functions on control space $\cal M$ (see Section~\ref{sec:holonomy}).
-However, in the case of observable which are fluxes several simplifications occur: There is no persistent response and the formula for $F_\nu$ simplifies and becomes elementary.
+In the case of observable which are fluxes several simplifications occur: There is no persistent response and the formula for $F_\nu$ simplifies and becomes elementary.
 If, in addition, the extremal stationary states are isolated (Section~\ref{sec:holonomy}) then, in addition, $F$ defines a function on $\cal M$.

-By definition, a flux (which is not explicitly time dependent, Assumption~\ref{ass:partial}) can be written as \be \e \dot X= \lin^*(X)=\lin^*(\qran^* X), \quad \Bigl( \dot X= \frac{dX}{ds}\Bigr), \ee where the replacement $X$ by $\qran^*(X)$ relies on Eq.~(\ref{QL}) and is only of interest in the infinite dimensional case where $X$ is unbounded while $\qran^*(X)$ is bounded.
+By definition, a flux (which is not explicitly time dependent, Assumption~\ref{ass:partial}) can be written as \be \e \dot X= \lin^*X=\lin^*\qran^* X, \quad \Bigl( \dot X= \frac{dX}{ds}\Bigr), \ee where the replacement $X$ by $\qran^*X$ relies on Eq.~(\ref{QL}) and is only of interest in the infinite dimensional case where $X$ is unbounded while $\qran^*X$ is bounded.

-\begin{thm}[Response of fluxes] Suppose Assumptions~\ref{ass:smoothness} hold; that $\sigma(\phi)$ is an integral of parallel transport; the flux $\dot X$ and $\qran^*(X)$ are bounded operators.
+\begin{thm}[Response of fluxes] Suppose that $\sigma(\phi)$ is an integral of parallel transport and that the flux $\dot X$ and $\qran^*X$ are bounded operators.
 Then, to leading order, the response is memory-less, linear in the driving and given by

 (summation implied) and where the response coefficient

 is a function on ${\cal M}$. \end{thm}

 \begin{proof} From Eqs.~(\ref{comm}, \ref{AdiabaticXpansionQ}) we have